DBerchelmann/data-science-notes/README.md

 # Let's add a few more notes to complete this exercise

-- Please remember that case matters so all git commands in the terminal need to be lowercase, disregard the case usage above.
+- **Please remember** that case matters so all git commands in the terminal need to be *lowercase*, disregard the case usage above.
     - If it isn't done in lowercase, the commands will not work